otago-polytechnic-bit-courses/ID721001-mobile-application-development/03-events/README.md

 }
 ```

-You may also find it more convenient to implement `OnClickListener` as a part of your `Activity`.
+You may also find it more convenient to implement `OnClickListener` as a part of your activity.
 For example:

 ```kotlin
 class MainActivity : AppCompatActivity(), OnClickListener {